About the book

-Ashley Fell is a social researcher, TEDx speaker and director of communications at the internationally recognised company McCrindle.
+Ashley Fell is a social researcher, TEDx speaker and Director of Advisory at the internationally recognised company McCrindle.
 As a trends analyst and media commentator she understands how to effectively inspire and communicate across diverse audiences.
 With academic qualifications in communications and as a generational expert, Ashley understands that leaders need to inspire and engage employees and consumers, and connect them with the organisation’s purpose and vision.

 Co-founder at The Behaviour Report and regular guest on Gruen

 This book covers what I’ve seen emerge as one of the key issues in the world of corporate leadership.
 Importantly, the insights that this book gives, moves beyond wellness to wellbeing.
 How to create thriving teams and through that, thriving organisations.

 This book is a must read for the times in which we now live and operate!